 Under Pages, you can create a ‘New Master’ and apply them to your documents.
 I always have at least a blank master, usually Master A, as some pages are not supposed to have numbers that show, like the title page, the copyright page, or the first page of each chapter.

 Page numbers placed on throughout the book are vital.
 This can is an automated process that changes numbers as you add or remove pages.
 Create a New Master.
 It will be B-Master.
 I add an indicator to the name, so in this case I would call it ‘B-Master Page #’.
 Create a text area this master.
 Put the cursor in that text area.
 Go to the main menu at the top, then to Type > Insert Special Charters > Markers > select Current Page Number (which is Ctrl + Alt + Shift + N).
 Also see headers and footers.

 Apply ‘A-Master’ and ‘B-Master Page #’ to pages by dragging and dropping, or in the Pages in the upper right, click the 4 tiny horizontal lines and then ‘Apply Masters to Pages’.
 Select the pages and apply each master.
 This works well when and entire chapter needs a new Master.

 How book page numbering works for book layout design in Adobe InDesign

 All books begin on a right hand page.
-All right hand pages are numbered with Odd numbers: 1, 3, 5, etc. All left hand pages are numbered with Even numbers: 2, 4, 6, etc. Period.
+Right hand pages are numbered with Odd numbers: 1, 3, 5, etc. Left hand pages are numbered with Even numbers: 2, 4, 6, etc. Period.

 Go to the Front Matter file in the Book.
 Select the first page.
 On the main menu for to Layout > Numbering & Selection Options.
 A window will open.
 Make sure that Automatic Page Numbering is selected.
 Then go down to Style, and choose the lower case Roman numerals: i, ii, iii, iv.